firo1919/A2SV-Web-Learning-Path-G68/Task-6-job-listing/README.md

 -   Browse a curated list of job postings
 -   View detailed job descriptions and requirements
--   Filter jobs by categories and skills
 -   Responsive design for desktop and mobile
--   Company information and onboarding event details

 ## Previews